Posted on: June 19, 2025

 A few systemic practices can help prevent overserving in your bar, including:

-- Have a clearly defined cutoff policy so that all employees know the stage of intoxication that is “too much” for another drink.
-Don’t leave it up to individual judgment that will vary from person to person and day to day.
+• Clearly Defined Cutoff Policy: Having a clear cutoff policy will help all employees know the stage of intoxication, which is "too much" for another drink.
+Don't leave it up to individual judgment, which will vary from person to person and day to day.

-- Enforce pour discipline so that drinks have a predictable and reasonable amount of alcohol.
+• Enforce Pour Discipline: Drinks have to be predictable and have a reasonable amount of alcohol.
 Having a policy of measuring alcohol for drinks allows you to confidently say that no one was served an especially strong drink.

 Protect Your Business with TIPS Training